-Mr. Forsayeth has been Granite's Chief Financial Officer since August 12, 2011.
+Mr. Forsayeth has been Granite's Chief Financial Officer since August 12, 2011, Granite's Interim Chief Executive Officer since September 10, 2015 and a director and trustee since January 19, 2016.
 From June 2007 to July 2011, Mr. Forsayeth was Chief Financial Officer of Intrawest.
 Mr. Forsayeth has been a director of Imvescor Restaurant Group Inc. since November 2014.
 Over the course of his 30 plus-year career, Mr. Forsayeth has held senior executive financial and operating positions in several public and private Canadian companies, including Cara Operations Ltd, Laidlaw Inc., Derlan Industries Limited and Bank of Montreal.
 Mr. Forsayeth is a CPA, CA and also spent nine years with Coopers & Lybrand (now PricewaterhouseCoopers) in various areas including the audit practice and the insolvency group, and on a secondment in their London, England office.